 Field-hunting tip

-Look in hydrothermal mercury deposits country — that is the host setting where paraschachnerite typically forms.
+Look in hydrothermal mercury deposits country, the host setting where paraschachnerite typically forms.
 If you start seeing schachnerite, moschellandsbergite, cinnabar in float, you are in the right ground.
 Field specimens usually show a anhedral grains, interstitial fillings habit, so train your eye for that shape before scanning the outcrop.